Home » Health Conditions » Intestinal Health » Liver Health

 2 – Sodium.
 What sodium does is it makes your body retain fluids, and when this happens, it may lead to swelling.
 Some of the foods you should avoid because of their high sodium content are deli meats, sausage, bacon, vegetable juice and canned vegetables, packaged snacks like pretzels and chips, frozen dinners, barbecue, teriyaki, and soy sauces, and, of course table salt.

 3 – Liquids.
 If you suffer from swelling, apart from sodium, you may also have to reduce your intake of liquids.
 Some of these liquids include juices, milk, soda, and of course, water, as well as other beverages.
-This category also includes food groups that contain any liquids, like soup.
+This category also includes groups that contain any liquids, like soup.

 4 – Alcohol.
 And, of course, last but not least is alcohol, because it will only exacerbate your liver disease problems.
-All alcoholic drinks should be avoided, including wine, and hard spirits.
+All alcoholic drinks should be avoided, including wine, beer and hard spirits.
 This also includes mixed drinks that are made with hard liquor.

 For more information, go to: